The Golden Hour in Trauma Care: Why Every Second Counts

 Introduction

 In emergency medicine, time is often the defining factor between life and death.
-Among the critical concepts in trauma care, "The Golden Hour" is one of the most well-known and widely emphasized.
+Among the critical concepts in trauma care, "The Golden Hour" is one of the most well-known and widely emphasised.
 Coined by Dr. R. Adams Cowley, a pioneer in trauma surgery, the Golden Hour underscores the importance of rapid intervention in critically injured patients to optimise outcomes and reduce mortality.

 What Is the Golden Hour?